binarypie-dev/hypercube/README.md

 ### Available Variants

-BinaryOS is available in two variants:
+Hypercube is available in two variants:

 - **Regular**: Built on `bluefin-dx:stable-daily` for systems with Intel/AMD graphics
 - **NVIDIA**: Built on `bluefin-dx-nvidia:stable-daily` with NVIDIA driver support